-Another effect of the presence of the glass phase, (and indeed highly viscous fluids that have not vitrified), is that the viscosity may hinder dynamic phase transitions.
-This is not important in the slow cooling rates in the natural environment, but it may have an important consequence in the laboratory.
-Rapid rates of temperature scanning could lead to increased hysteresis because of the effects inter-lamellar viscosity may have on the time taken for the lipids to rearrange themselves between configurations.
+Another effect of the presence of the glass phase (and indeed highly viscous fluids that have not vitrified), is that the viscosity may hinder dynamic phase transitions.
+This is probably not important in the slow cooling rates in the natural environment, but it may have an important consequence in the laboratory.
+Rapid rates of temperature scanning could lead to increased hysteresis because of the effects interlamellar viscosity may have on the time taken for the lipids to rearrange themselves between configurations.

 Glasses and very viscous fluids also reduce diffusion of solutes.
-Zhang (1998) has pointed out that this may reduce the leakage of solutes through membranes that otherwise would allow solute leakage at the phase transition.
-Leakage of electrolytes and markers from dry liposomes has been studied extensively by Sun et al. (1994, 1996).
-Crowe et al (1998), reviewing this work, conclude that the rate of leakage drops considerably below the glass transition, but does not stop completely until 10-20 °C below the Tg.
+Zhang (92) has pointed out that this may reduce the leakage of solutes through membranes that otherwise would allow solute leakage at the phase transition.
+Leakage of electrolytes and markers from dry liposomes has been studied extensively by Sun et al. (74, 75).
+In a review of this work (10), it is concluded that the rate of leakage drops considerably below the glass transition, but does not stop completely until 10-20°C below the $T{g}$ .
 Two complications should be mentioned.
-First, the glass transition is a poorly defined, second order transition and the Tg measured by DSC is only one measure of the glass transition temperature, and there is disagreement among researchers about how to define it.
-Second, as the sample is cooled towards Tg, diffusion slows dramatically, and local inhomogeneities in concentration do not come to equilibrium.
+First, the glass transition is a poorly defined, second order transition and the $T{g}$ measured by DSC is only one measure of the glass transition temperature, and there is disagreement among researchers about how to define it.
+Second, as the sample is cooled towards $T{g}$ , diffusion slows dramatically, and local inhomogeneities in concentration do not come to equilibrium.
 Consequently, some areas of the sample will vitrify at lower temperature than others.
-It is therefore possible that the leakage measured at temperatures just below the sample average Tg, as measured by DSC, may occur in regions of the sample that are not vitrified.
+It is therefore possible that the leakage measured at temperatures just below the sample average $T{g}$ , as measured by DSC, may occur in regions of the sample that are not vitrified.